europlanet-gmap/exemplary-notebooks/README.md

 - [invenio](./invenio): access/publich data from/to GMAP InvenioRDM instance.
 - [pds](./pds): search, download, process images from USGS-PDS archive.
 - [zenodo](./zenodo): access/publish data from/to Zenodo.

+## Authors

+If you are going to write a notebook, use the [TEMPLATE](TEMPLATE.ipynb) notebook as a starting point.